Careers & Next Steps

 Anne-Marie can be contacted on: ahepworth@nexusmat.org.

 Suzanne is responsible for supporting students in our post 16 provisions who are looking to transition to social care provisions.
-Suzanne works at both Kelford and Forest View sites.
+Suzanne works at both Kelford and The View sites.
 Suzanne is available to speak to parents, students and teachers to offer guidance on social care and community options within the local area.
 Suzanne can support with transitions from post 16 and will support students to access local social groups and further education settings.

 Suzanne can be contacted on: sglarvey@nexusmat.org

-Sarah is our schools Careers Advisor who works with students in year 9 and above.
-Sarah works across all sites at Kelford school.
+Sarah is our schools Careers Advisor who works with students in Year 9 and above.
+Sarah works across all sites at Kelford School.
 Sarah will be present at careers events held across Kelford sites to offer support to students and parents/carers.

 Sarah can be contacted on: srichardson@nexusmat.org